ssyelenik/lookbook/README.md

 pip install -r requirements.txt
 ```

-1. Configure Cloudinary:
+4. Configure Cloudinary:
    1. Sign up at Cloudinary
    2. Create a `.env` file in the project root and add the following.
    3. Update the `.env` file with your Cloudinary credentials:
       1. Copy the API environment variable format from the [API Keys](https://console.cloudinary.com/settings/api-keys) page and paste it into your `.env` file.
       2. Replace <your_api_key> and <your_api_secret> with your actual values, while your cloud name is already correctly included in the format.
-      3. Configure Cloudinary in your Django project by adding the following to your settings.py:
+      3. Add the following code in your `settings.py` file:

         ```python
         from dotenv import load_dotenv